-- 1. BUYING FOR RESALE: Buyers must have an Idaho seller's or E911 fee permit number unless they are wholesalers who make no retail sales or are out-of-state retailers with no Idaho business presence (e.g. physical location, representatives, employees, etc.).
-An Idaho seller's or E911 fee permit number has nine digits.
-For example, 000123456.
-If the number contains an inappropriate number, such as a federal Employer Identification Number, the certificate isn't valid.
-To verify a seller's permit number, contact the Tax Commission or visit our website at tax.idaho.gov. - 2.
-PRODUCER EXEMPTIONS: Businesses that are primarily devoted to producing products for resale can buy goods that are directly and primarily used in the production process without paying tax.
-Businesses offering the right to fish, hunt birds, or other wildlife as a taxable activity can buy goods that are directly and primarily used in the hunting or fishing activity without paying tax.
-However, these businesses must pay sales tax on any of the following: - · Transportation equipment and supplies - · Goods used in selling/distribution - Janitorial or cleaning equipment or supplies - Maintenance or repair equipment and supplies - Office equipment and supplies - · Any licensed motor vehicle or trailer and parts - Aircraft and parts - Recreational vehicle (e.g. snowmobile, ATV, off-road motorcycle, camper, travel trailer) - Goods that become improvements to real property (e.g. fence posts)
+- 1. BUYING FOR RESALE: Buyers must have an Idaho seller's permit number unless they are wholesalers who make no retail sales or out-of-state retailers with no Idaho business presence (e.g. physical location, representatives, or employees, etc.).
+An Idaho seller's permit number has nine digits followed by an "S." Example: 000123456-S. If the number contains any other letter or is an inappropriate number, such as a federal Employer Identification Number, the certificate isn't valid.
+To verify a seller's permit number, contact the Tax Commission or visit our Web site at tax.idaho.gov. - 2.
+PRODUCER EXEMPTIONS: Businesses that produce products for resale can buy goods that are directly and primarily used in the production process without paying tax.
+Loggers, broadcasters, and publishers of newspapers that are free to the public (with at least 10% informational content, not ads) are granted a similar exemption.
+However, a seller must charge these buyers sales tax on any of the following: - · A hand tool with a unit cost of \$100 or less - Transportation equipment and supplies - · Goods used in selling/distribution - Janitorial or cleaning equipment or supplies - Maintenance or repair equipment and supplies - · Office equipment and supplies - · Any licensed motor vehicle or trailer and parts - Aircraft and parts - Recreational vehicle (e.g. snowmobile, ATV, off-road motorcycle, camper, travel trailer) - Goods that become improvements to real property (e.g. fence posts)